-Field Value and Requirements Serial Number Serial number shall be a unique positive integer with a minimum of 64 bits of entropy generated by a CSPRNG.
+Field Value and Requirements Version Version shall be v3(2) Serial Number Serial number shall be a unique positive integer with a minimum of 64 bits of entropy generated by a CSPRNG.
 Serial number shall not exceed 20 bytes in length.
 Serial numbers shall be non-sequential.
-Issuer Signature Algorithm sha256 WithRSAEncryption {1.2.840.113549.1.1.11} Issuer Distinguished Name Unique X.500 Issuing CA DN as specified in Section 7.1.4 of this CP Validity Period Validity Period dates shall be encoded as UTCTime for dates through 2049 and GeneralizedTime for dates thereafter Validity Period shall be no longer than 395 days from date of issue.
+Issuer Signature Algorithm sha256 WithRSAEncryption {1.2.840.113549.1.1.11} Issuer Distinguished Name Unique X.500 Issuing CA DN as specified in Section 7.1.4 of this CP Validity Period Validity Period dates shall be encoded as UTCTime for dates through 2049 and GeneralizedTime for dates thereafter Validity Period shall be no longer than 90 days from date of issue and shall start within 24 hours of the certificate signing operation.

-Field Value and Requirements Geo-political SDNs: CN (required) shall contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension Subject Distinguished Name Organization Name, and State or Province (optional): If present, shall contain both Organization Name, and State or Province. organizationName shall be U.S. Government, and StateorProvince shall be District of Columbia.
+Field Value and Requirements Subject Distinguished Name Geo-political SDNs: CN (required) shall contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension Organization Name, and State or Province (optional): If present, shall contain both Organization Name, and State or Province. organizationName shall be U.S. Government, and StateorProvince shall be District of Columbia.
 Country (required) and shall be c=US All other attributes, for the subject field, shall not be included.
 Public key algorithm associated with the public key.
 May be either RSA or Elliptic curve. rsaEncryption {1.2.840.113549.1.1.1} Elliptic curve key {1.2.840.10045.2.1} Subject Public Key Information Parameters: For RSA, parameters field is populated with NULL.
 For ECC Implicitly specify parameters through an OID associated with a NIST approved curve referenced in 800-78-1: Curve P-256 {1.2.840.10045.3.1.7} Curve P-384 {1.3.132.0.34} For RSA public keys, modulus shall be 2048, 3072, or 4096 bits.
-Public exponent e shall be an odd positive integer such that $2^{16+1} \le e \le 2^{256-1}$.
+Public exponent e shall be an odd positive integer such that $2^16+1 < e < 2^256-1$.
 Issuer Signature sha256 WithRSAEncryption {1.2.840.113549.1.1.11}